NLO Effects for Doubly Heavy Baryon in QCD Sum Rules

 \section{Abstract}

 With the QCD sum rules approach, we study the newly discovered doubly heavy baryon $\Xi_{cc}^{++}$.
-We analytically calculate the next-to-leading order (NLO) contribution of perturbative part of $J^{P} = \frac{1}{2}^{+}$ baryon current with two identical heavy quarks, and then reanalyze the mass of $\Xi_{cc}^{++}$ at the NLO level.
-We find that the NLO correction significantly improves both scheme dependence and scale dependence, while it is hard to control these theoretical uncertainties at leading order.
-With NLO contribution, the obtained mass is $m_{\Xi_{cc}^{++}} = 3.67_{-0.10}^{+0.09} \text{~GeV}$, which is consistent with the LHCb measurement.
+We analytically calculate the next-to-leading order (NLO) contribution to the perturbative part of $J^{P} = \frac{1}{2}^{+}$ baryon current with two identical heavy quarks, and then reanalyze the mass of $\Xi_{cc}^{++}$ at the NLO level.
+We find that the NLO correction significantly improves both scheme dependence and scale dependence, whereas it is hard to control these theoretical uncertainties at leading order.
+With the NLO contribution, the baryon mass is estimated to be $m_{\Xi_{cc}^{++}} = 3.66_{-0.10}^{+0.08} \text{~GeV}$, which is consistent with the LHCb measurement.

 \keywords{doubly heavy baryon; next-to-leading order; QCD sum rules}